Western Heights College

 Western Heights College is a government-funded co-educational secondary school in Hamlyn Heights, Geelong, Victoria, Australia.

-The campus adjoins the Vines Road Community Centre which requires the payment of fees for students enrolled in its courses.
+The school campus adjoins the Vines Road Community Centre.

 History

 The college was created in 1985 from the merger of three existing secondary schools: Geelong West Technical School, Bell Park High School, and Bell Park Secondary College.

 For some time, Western Heights College had three campuses: the Junior Years Campus (formerly Minerva campus and Barton Campus) for years 7, 8 and 9, and 10. the Senior Years Campus (formerly Quamby Campus) for years, 11 and 12, located in the suburbs of Herne Hill and Hamlyn Heights respectively.

-In 2010, the City of Greater Geelong (COGG) appointed landscape architects Capacity Consulting to "develop a Master Plan for Hamlyn Park Recreation Reserve which incorporated new facilities at the Vines Road Education Redevelopment Project – incorporating Western Heights College".
-The new facilities included sports grounds and netball courts with Stage 2 including a basketball stadium.
+In 2010, the City of Greater Geelong developed a Master Plan for Hamlyn Park Recreation Reserve which incorporating Western Heights College.
+The new facilities included sports grounds and netball courts with stage 2 including a basketball stadium.

 In 2011, the school began relocating to a single location on Vines Road, formerly the site of the Department of Human Services Barwon South Western Regional Office and, before that, the Geelong Teachers' College.
 The Barton campus closed at the end of the 2008, and the completion of stage one allowed Years 7 to 9 to start school at the new site at the beginning of July 2011.